 Accreditation

 Our program is fully accredited by the OB/GYN Residency Review Committee of the Accreditation Council for Graduate Medical Education with past commendation for program leadership and innovative educational approach.
-Our last site visit was March 2012, when we received the maximum possible cycle length.
-We were approved in 2019 for 4 residents per year.
+Our last site visit was March 2012, when we received the maximum possible cycle length, which was granted to only 15% of programs.
+We were approved by the ACGME in 2019 to expand our cohort to 4 residents per year (16 total).

 Strong Faculty Support

-During morning report, in the operating room, and on Labor and Delivery, residents, faculty, and medical students interact and use clinical material as a springboard for learning.
-Timely and constructive feedback is given regularly and frequent meetings with the Program Director keep lines of communication open.
-In addition, each resident receives mentorship and support for progress toward Board Certification and job procurement or fellowship placement.
+During morning report, in the operating room, and on Labor and Delivery, residents, faculty, and medical students use clinical material as a springboard for learning.
+Timely and constructive oral feedback is provided daily (and often moment-by-moment in the OR), with semi-annual meetings with the Program Director to keep lines of communication open.
+In addition, each resident receives support for progress toward Board Certification and job procurement or fellowship placement.

 Weekly Didactics

-Once a week, we dedicate a half-day to formal didactics including Grand Rounds, Journal Club, Case Conferences, faculty and resident lectures, and resident meetings.
+Once a week, we dedicate time for formal didactics including Grand Rounds, M&M, faculty lectures, monthly simulation, and resident meetings.

 Resident-Focused Program

-Our program is resident-focused, with a strong hierarchical structure and clearly defined duties.
+Our program has a strong hierarchical structure with clearly defined expectations.
 Residents assume higher degrees of clinical and teaching responsibilities with each subsequent year in the program.
-Program leaderships seeks continuous improvement based on resident feedback, with much of the feedback and planning taking place first during our fall resident retreat, and then again during our annual Program Evaluation Committee meeting.
+Program leaderships seeks continuous improvement based on resident feedback, with much of the feedback and planning taking place during our fall resident retreat and during our annual Program Evaluation Committee meeting.

 World-Class Academic Presence